plasmapotential/HEAT/docs/source/docker.rst

     fi

+If your docker configuration has UID/GID mapping enabled, then you can comment out those aforementioned lines in runDockerCompose.

 It is also possible to pass environment variables from your local session into the docker container using the docker compose recipe file, docker-compose.yml .
 To achieve this, you would first need to determine your UID / GID and then uncomment the relevant lines in docker-compose.yml: